utah-cs4470-sp25/class/spec.md

 - Zero or one flags indicating actions taken by the compiler:

-  - `-l`: Perform lexical analysis only, printing the tokens to stdout.
+  - `-l` (lex): Perform lexical analysis only, printing the tokens to stdout.
 In this case, the compilation is considered to be successful if the input file contains only the lexemes described in this spec; otherwise, the compilation fails.

-  - `-p`: Perform lexical analysis and parsing only, pretty-printing the parsed program back to ASCII text in a format based on s-expressions (to be described in homework assignments).
+  - `-p` (parse): Perform lexical analysis and parsing only, pretty-printing the parsed program back to ASCII text in a format based on s-expressions (to be described in homework assignments).
 In this case, the compilation is considered to be successful if the input program corresponds to the grammar described in the current assignment; otherwise, the compilation fails.

-  - `-t`: Perform lexical analysis, parsing, and type checking (but not code generation).
+  - `-t` (typecheck): Perform lexical analysis, parsing, and type checking (but not code generation).
 In this case, the compilation is considered to be successful if the input program is fully legal JPL; otherwise the compilation fails.

+  - `-i` (IR): Perform lexical analysis, parsing, and type checking, then output intermediate representation C code.

+  - `-s` (assembly): Perform lexical analysis, parsing, and type checking, then generate assembly code.

 If the command line options to the JPL compiler do not meet these requirements, or if the specified file does not exist or cannot be